-In the early days, my main form of artistic expression was through recreating art.
-This significantly improved my ability to create original work overtime.
+In the early days, my primary form of artistic expression was through recreating art.
+This significantly improved my ability to create original work over time.
 How exactly does this work?

-If you draw the same thing over and over again, eventually it starts to feel second nature.
+If you draw the same thing repeatedly, it eventually starts to feel second nature.
 Try drawing one object 100 times, turn it around and repeat drawing it from different angles to make it different every time.
-Over time what you might find is how the shape feels when you move your hand across the page comes more naturally.
+Over time, you might find how the shape feels when you move your hand across the page comes more naturally.

 When I first started building my muscle memory, I started with simple images of things like fruit and lettering.
 After that, I started moving on to more difficult shapes like hands or faces and eventually graduating toward recreating fine art pieces and posters from my favourite tv shows.

 Repetition is the best way to upskill your artistic ability, especially when you have aphantasia.
-Through repetition, I was able to build muscle memory and increase my accuracy and confidence as an aphantasic artist.
+I could build muscle memory through repetition and increase my accuracy and confidence as an aphantasic artist.

-The key to building good muscle memory, however, is to focus on the quality.
+However, focusing on quality is the key to building good muscle memory.
 You wouldn’t want to build muscle memory by repeating the same mistakes over and over again.
 So take it slow, especially when you’re first starting out.
 The more you rush the big picture, the more likely you’ll be to develop muscle memories that are difficult to reverse.

-Despite not feeling 100% confident (yet!) in my ability to draw original work, I have made significant progress by putting these techniques into practice.
+Despite not feeling 100% confident (yet!) in my ability to draw original work, I have made significant progress by implementing these techniques.
 After weeks of dedication and hard work, I noticed significant improvements both in my artwork and in believing in my artistic ability since discovering I have aphantasia.

-Whether you are aphantasic or not, being an artist is a hard and long path, and it’s important to take it one step at a time.
+Whether you are aphantasic or not, being an artist is a challenging and long path, and taking it one step at a time is essential.

 My best advice?
-Try different techniques and keep pushing yourself to discover the strategies that work for you.
+Try different techniques and keep pushing yourself to discover your best strategies.

-Art is an expression, an outward symbol of your interpretation of your inner world, or you perception of the outer world.
+Art is an expression, an outward symbol of your interpretation of your inner world or your perception of the outer world.
 It’s an expression of your true self.

 So long as you are creating and working hard, you ARE an artist and certainly entitled to claim that identity for yourself.